alineduvos/Topic1/README.md

 1. **Efficient** - data is written in a compact binary form (saves us space)
 2. **Cross-Language compatibility** - binary format can be read by other languages easily
 3. **Handles Primitive Types** - makes it easier without manual conversions.

+## The File Class
+The File class in Java comes from the java.io .
+And it is used to perform operations related to files and directories.
+It has methods that allow us to create, delete, rename, check if a file exists and more...
+### Key Features (Or why we would use the File class)
+- We can do CRUD on files
+- We can get metadata of file (name, path, size,etc)
+- We can check if a file exists, and if it does not then we can create it

+## Character Stream
+Typical use case would be when working with text files.

+### InputStreamReader
+Converts a byte stream(InputStream) into a character stream.
+It reads data byte by bytes and it decodes the bytes into characters.

+### InputStreamWriter
+Converts character data into a byte stream.
+This uses character encoding.

+### BufferedReader
+Wraps around a InputStreamReader to provide buffering.
+Reads characters in chunks , it improves performance.

+### BufferedWriter
+Wraps around a InputStreamWriter to provide buffering.

+## PrinteWriter
+This class is used for writing formatter text to an output stream.
+Gives us easy to use methods like `print()` and `println()`

+- **Gives us a method called checkError()** - this can check if errors occurred during writing to a file or output stream.